Iván Alonso: Espanyol

 In the 2007–08 season, Alonso was again the team's top scorer at 10, but they would be nonetheless immediately relegated.
 In January 2009, however, he returned to the top flight, joining Espanyol for €2.4 million on a deal running until the end of the season and two more.
 Benefitting from injuries and loss of form to legendary Raúl Tamudo he netted some important goals for the Catalans, including two at Almería on 23 May 2009 which guaranteed their permanence in the top division a further year.

 On 23 September 2009, Alonso scored in the club's first win of the 2009–10 campaign, the first ever at new Estadi Cornellà-El Prat, against Málaga (2–1), and dedicated it to Daniel Jarque, deceased in the team's preseason in Italy.
 He would lose his starting job following the arrival, in January 2010, of Dani Osvaldo, on loan; however, on 11 April, one day after his 31st birthday, he managed to add his name to the scoresheet in Espanyol's 3–0 home victory over Atlético Madrid, having played only one minute after having replaced precisely the Argentine.

 Later career

-In June 2011, after 11 years in Spain (amassing professional totals of 344 games and 80 goals), the 32-year-old Alonso moved countries and signed with Toluca of Mexico, being the Liga MX's top scorer in his only season even though the team could only rank in 12th position overall.
+In June 2011, after 11 years in Spain (amassing professional totals of 344 games and 80 goals), the 32-year-old Alonso moved countries and signed with Toluca of Mexico, being the Liga MX's top scorer in his only season, the Clausura 2012, even though the team could only rank in 12th position overall.

 In early July 2012, Alonso left the Red Devils because of a heart condition, subsequently retiring from football – his doctor advised him not to play with Toluca as the high altitude of the city might worsen his condition.
 In early 2013, however, he returned to the sport, joining hometown's Nacional.
 He scored 23 goals in the 2014–15 season, helping his team win the Uruguayan Primera División for the 45th time in history.

 Alonso announced his retirement in April 2018, after two years in Argentina with River Plate.